MasterScott/gsoc/README.md

 Users of Homebrew Bundle may wish to pin to a particular version of a package without knowing about the Homebrew Versions tap.
 There should be a DSL added to Homebrew core, bundle and versions to allow this to be handled smoothly.

 ### Complete public API documentation
 Not all of Homebrew's APIs are documented.
-These should all be documented and a the presentation optimised to make it easier for people writing new formulae.
+These should all be documented and the presentation optimised to make it easier for people writing new formulae.

 ### Add features to resources
 Homebrew provides `resource` blocks for lightweight formulae-like things within formulae.
 These should be extended to support patching with `patch do` blocks, sharing cached resource downloads and other improvements you suggest.